VirtuBox/nginx-ee/README.md

 * Automated nginx updates cronjob
 * Compilation with GCC-7/9
 * Security hardening and performance optimization enabled with proper GCC flags
+* An option to omitt nginx configuration, allowing usage of third party devops tools

 ---